0xhuman/pollen/README.md

 In order to query the weekly forecast for any city in Zambia (or the world) we use the [OpenWeather](https://www.openweathermap.org) API.
 Their freshly updated [one-call API](https://openweathermap.org/api/one-call-api) allows us to query a weekly forecast with a single URL

 #### KotaniPay (WIP)
 For communicating with the Celo Blockchain, we use the KotaniPay USSD to Celo gateway API from [KotaniLabs](https://www.linkedin.com/company/kotanilabs/?originalSubdomain=ke).
-This is in closed beta and not included in the code.
+The KotaniPay uses a POST API.

 #### Crop Prices (WIP)
 For this step you can pull data from many different sources.
-We partnered with a local government agency in Zambia and use their API.
+We partnered with a local government agency in Zambia and use their data.

 ## Server and Database
 #### 000Webhost